Ion pump

+A small ion pump, with the top cover and top magnet taken off.

 An ion pump (also referred to as a sputter ion pump) is a type of vacuum pump which operates by sputtering a metal getter.
 Under ideal conditions, ion pumps are capable of reaching pressures as low as 10^{−11} mbar.
 An ion pump first ionizes gas within the vessel it is attached to and employs a strong electrical potential, typically 3–7 kV, which accelerates the ions into a solid electrode.
 Small bits of the electrode are sputtered into the chamber.
 Gasses are trapped by a combination of chemical reactions with the surface of the highly-reactive sputtered material, and being physically trapped underneath that material.

 History

 The first evidence for pumping from electrical discharge was found 1858 by Julius Plücker, who did early experiments on electrical discharge in vacuum tubes.
 In 1937, Frans Michel Penning observed some evidence of pumping in the operation of his cold cathode gauge.
 These early effects were comparatively slow to pump, and were therefore not commercialized.
 A major advance came in the 1950s, when Varian Associates were researching improvements for the performance of vacuum tubes, particularly on improving the vacuum inside the klystron.
 In 1957, Lewis D Hall, John C Helmer, and Robert L Jepsen filed a patent for a significantly improved pump, one of the earliest pumps that could get a vacuum chamber to ultra-high vacuum pressures.